awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 **Security**
 + AWS Identity and Access Management \(IAM\) access control
 + Easy integration with Amazon VPC and VPC security groups
-+ Encryption of data at rest
++ Encryption of data at rest and node\-to\-node encryption
 + Amazon Cognito authentication for Kibana

 **Stability**